 You can disable any of the edges in Preference -> General tab.

 2. Resize and move the window by click on window buttons.

 Window button can only close, minimize or expand a window by default.
 With AROW, they can be more flexible and efficient.

-If you prefer a keyboard-centric approach to window management, you can set hotkey for window management actions in Preference.
-So you don’t even need to drag windows to the edges, simply press the hotkey on keyboard, you can manage all the window locations.
+If you prefer a keyboard-centric approach to window management, you can set a hotkey for window management actions in Preference.
+So you don’t even need to drag windows to the edges, simply press the hotkey on the keyboard, you can manage all the window locations.

 You can adjust the width of the recognition area in ‘Preference’ – ‘Snapping’ tab.
 0 px by default, you need to move your mouse cursor to the edge in order to resize and move a window.
 If you enlarge the value, it will become more sensitive.

 You can also customize the color and border width of the preview outline as you wish.